cselab/Mirheo/docs/source/user/benchmarks.rst

 ============

 Periodic Poiseuille flow in a periodic domain in every direction, with solvent only.
-Timings are based on the average time-step wall time, measured from the :any:`SimulationStats` plugin.
+Timings are based on the average time-step wall time, measured from the :any:`createStats` plugin.

 .. figure:: ../images/strong_solvent.png
     :figclass: align-center